Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

     input/puzzle4x4-[00-30].txt
     input/puzzle[00-31].txt

-#### The puzzles work fine on my computer, but not on the AG.
+#### The puzzles work fine on my computer, but not on the AG / I'm getting a GC overhead limit exceeded error.

 Your computer is probably more powerful than the autograder.
 Notably, the AG has much less memory.
 You should be able to complete puzzles 30 and 31 in less than a second, and they should also work if you use only 128 megabytes of memory.
 To run your code with only 128 megabytes, try running your code with the following command:

     java -Xmx128M hw4.puzzle.Solver ./input/puzzle30.txt
     java -Xmx128M hw4.puzzle.Solver ./input/puzzle31.txt

 If your code is taking longer, by far the **most likely issue is that you are not implementing the first critical optimization properly**.
+Another possiblity is that you are creating a hash table of every board ever seen, which may cause the AG computer to run out of memory.

 It is not enough to simply look at your code for the optimization and declare that it is correct.
 Many students have indicated confidence in their optimization implementation, only to discover a subtle bug.
 Use print statements or the debugger to ensure that a board never enqueues the board it came from.